 Below are some tips to help you stay "in the swing of things”.

 Feed your mind.
 Reading golf-related literature such as books or blogs, and even watching self-help videos, is an excellent way to discover new ways to improve your golf game.
 Not only can it help you learn new techniques and strategies, it can also shift your thought pattern and may even improve your mental health during these times of disbelief.

 Harvey Penick was a big believer in repetition and keeping your new movements in slow-motion.
 In fact, he even authored a self-help book to support his teachings - check out this legendary publication on Amazon.com: https://www.amazon.com/Harvey-Penicks-Little-Red-Book/dp/1451683219

 Practice, practice, practice.
-Just because the golf courses are closed doesn’t mean you can’t practice your skills at home.
-In fact home is a great place to practice your short game.
+Home is a great place to practice your short game.
 You can also work out kinks in your golf swing and sharpen fundamental skills.
-Here are a few do-it-yourself options to consider:
+Here are a few DIY options to consider:

 Putting Drills: Put several feet of masking tape on the floor/surface in a straight line and hit short putts along the tape.
 The tape serves as a directional guide for the path of the putter through the ball.
 Aim to keep your eye position, routine and putter face alignment consistent.